oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

       <https://www.oracle.com/database/technologies/appdev/xe.html>`__
       release.

+  Version 21 client libraries can connect to Oracle Database 12.1 or greater.
   Version 19, 18 and 12.2 client libraries can connect to Oracle Database 11.2
   or greater.
 Version 12.1 client libraries can connect to Oracle Database 10.2 or greater.
 Version 11.2 client libraries can connect to Oracle Database 9.2